sAjibuu/Upload_Bypass/README.md

    -l WEBSHELL_LOCATION, --location WEBSHELL_LOCATION

-      Provide a remote path where the WebShell will be uploaded (won't work if the file will be uploaded with a UUID).
+      Provide a state file from which to resume a partially complete scan.
+      Usage: --resume example.com_state.json

+   --resume RESUME_STATE

+      Provide an output directory (not a file) to save the results in - Default is the current directory.
-      Usage: -l / --location /uploads/
+      Usage: -o / --output ~/Desktop/example.com

    -o OUTPUT_DIRECTORY, --output OUTPUT_DIRECTORY

       Provide an output directory (not a file) to save the results in - Default is the current directory.